What is the difference between Prime and Collateral Security?

 Illustrations of prime and collateral securities:

 You have availed a housing loan of Rs.50 lakh from a bank to purchase a residential flat.
-The bank asks for mortgaging of the same flat financed by it as a security.
-Thus the flat mortgaged by you against which bank has financed is called prime security.
+The bank asks for the mortgaging of the same flat financed by it as a security.
+Thus the flat mortgaged by you against which the bank has financed is called prime security.

 Let us take another example of a residential flat mortgaged to a bank for a different purpose.
 The bank sanctions a term loan of Rs.1.50 crores to an Industrialist for the purchase of machinery worth 2.00 crores for his factory.
-The sanction terms of the loan put a stipulation that the industrialist has to offer the residential flat in his name worth Rs.1.00 Crore as a collateral security for the above bank finance.
-Here, the machinery worth Rs.2.00 crore purchased through bank loan is the prime security and the residential flat worth Rs.1.00 crore is the collateral security offered to the bank.
+The sanction terms of the loan stipulate that the industrialist has to offer the residential flat in his name worth Rs.1.00 Crore as collateral security for the above bank finance.
+Here, the machinery worth Rs.2.00 crore purchased through a bank loan is the prime security and the residential flat worth Rs.1.00 crore is the collateral security offered to the bank.

 Related article: